tarheelfan/work/trettin_benjamin.assignment-1.09/README.md

 EXAMPLE: ./run --nummon 10

+IMPORTANT: For a game to start, press any game key twice for a player to appear.

 Notes

 The CHANGELOG file shows all of my commits for this project up to this point.